Smart City Technology Projects: Guide to Infrastructure, Data, and Urban Tech Systems

 Tools and Resources for Smart City Development

-Smart city technology projects rely on many digital tools and platforms that help cities collect, analyze, and visualize urban data.
+Smart city projects rely on various tools to collect, analyze, and visualize urban data.

 Tool CategoryMain FunctionExample Use Case